-The unique combination of handler and animal working together that registers through Pet Partners to participate in volunteer AAI in their community.
+A unique combination of one handler and one animal working together that registers through Pet Partners to participate in volunteer AAI in their community.
 Because Pet Partners believes in the importance of proactive handling both for animal welfare and client safety reasons, we emphasize the importance of balance between a skilled handler, an appropriate animal, and a positive, communicative relationship between both parties.
 Our registration process is designed to assess this through a combination of coursework and evaluation.

 The human end of the leash of a therapy animal team, delivering compassionate visits with their animal with skill and knowledge acquired through the Pet Partners Handler Course.